sigstore/cosign/README.md

 -----END ENCRYPTED COSIGN PRIVATE KEY-----
 ```

-Public keys are stored on disk in PEM format with a header of `COSIGN PUBLIC KEY`.
+Public keys are stored on disk in PEM-encoded standard PKIX format with a header of `PUBLIC KEY`.
 ```
------BEGIN COSIGN PUBLIC KEY----- NqfC4CpZiE4OGpuYFSSMzXHJqXQ6u1W55prrZIjjZJ0=
+-----BEGIN PUBLIC KEY-----
+NqfC4CpZiE4OGpuYFSSMzXHJqXQ6u1W55prrZIjjZJ0=
------END COSIGN PUBLIC KEY-----
+-----END PUBLIC KEY-----
 ```

 The inner (base64 encoded) data portion can be supplied directly on the command line without the PEM blocks: